About the area

 About the local organisation and history of CRS involvement

 Since 1990, a community based organisation called Arpan Mahila Samity, based in the village of Basanti at the northern end of the island, has been engaged in efforts to promote sustainable rural development.
-CRS began supporting them in 2005, specifically their activities in three villages at the southern end of the island: Pronab Babur Bazar, Balikhal and Tridibnagar.
-This included the construction of a concrete school building.
-CRS was previously supporting a women’s empowerment programme in Basanti but this has now stopped in order to focus on the more remote villages.
+CRS began supporting them in 2005 with a women’s empowerment programme in Basanti but this has now stopped in order to focus on three remote villages at the southern end of the island: Pronab Babur Bazar, Balikhal and Tridibnagar.
+There are about 8,000 people (about 1,300 families) across the three villages, of which about 2,000 are children.
+Most of the families are Hindu.
+CRS has supported the construction of a concrete school building to serve these communities.

 Current CRS programmes

-CRS supports formal and non-formal education for children between the ages of 3 and 13.
+CRS runs an education programme comprising both formal and non-formal education for children between the ages of 3 and 13.
 Non-formal education is based on ‘joyful learning’ methods which place an emphasis on dance, music and drawing.
 There is also a formal primary school with about 125 students.

-Several clinics across the area provide primary health care including check-ups and the distribution of medicines.
+The health programme is delivered via several clinics across the area which provide primary health care including check-ups and the distribution of medicines.
 In addition there is a health clinic held once a month at the school.
 CRS supports awareness-raising programmes to improve knowledge of health and hygiene in the community, as well as other occasional health programmes in collaboration with other organisations.
 A particular focus is on tackling iron deficiency anaemia among women and children.